Bayesian experimental design without posterior calculations: an adversarial approach: Optimisation

 \subsection{Gradient estimation}

-In this section we will consider estimating $\nabla_z \mathcal{K}(\tau, A(\eta))$ for $z \in \{\tau, \eta\}$ in the common case where it is easy to evaluate the Fisher information and related gradients.
+In this section we will consider estimating $\nabla_z \mathcal{K}(\tau, A(\eta))$ for $z \in \{\tau, \eta\}$ in the common case where it is easy to evaluate the FIM and related gradients.
 See Appendix \ref{sec:estimationMore} for discussion of cases where these are intractable.

 In a few cases it is possible to directly evaluate $\bar{\mathcal{I}}(\tau) = \E_{\theta \sim \pi(\theta)}[ \mathcal{I}(\theta; \tau) ]$.
 See Sections \ref{sec:illustration} and \ref{sec:geostat} for example.
 Then, using \eqref{eq:K}, we have $\mathcal{K}(\tau, A) = - \trace[ A^T \bar{\mathcal{I}}(\tau) A ]$, and gradients can be evaluated using automatic differentiation \citep{Baydin:2017} or derivation of direct expressions for them.
 Our code performs automatic differentiation using the PyTorch library \citep{Paszke:2019}.